gymreklab/cse185-spring18-week5/CSE185_Week5_PartI.md

     --out ${OUTRPREFIX}
 ```

-This will create an output file ${OUTPREFIX}.eigenvec, with the value along each principal component for each sample.
+This will create an output file `${OUTPREFIX}.eigenvec`, with the value along each principle component for each sample.
 Make a scatter plot of PC1 vs. PC2.
 Do you see any distinct clusters of samples?
 What do you think those clusters correspond to?

 ## 2. Performing a basic GWAS